ThomasKDesign/PadFinder/README.md

-# PadFinder
+# SeattleRentals
-An AngularJS app for finding places to live in the Seattle area.
+An Angular app for searching rentals and neighborhoods in the Seattle area.